Serpenseth/TigerWallet/README.md

 2. Simple.
 The design choices were all geared towards simplicity.

-3. Lightweight.
-TigerWallet barely comsumes any resources.
-It is quite light, and easy to run.
+3. No signing when sending/swapping tokens.
+Forget having to sign transactions!

 4. You can add any coin* that is listed on a centralized exhange.
    * TigerWallet currently uses an API that is free, and it only fetches the price from centralized exchanges.